KiUmac/Spotify-Clone/README.md

 # Spotify-Clone

-Music platform with my own design choices.
+Music platform with my own design.

 This is a 30 day project.
 I wanted to try how much I can do in 30 days.